Definability and Interpolation within Decidable Fixpoint Logics: Preliminaries

 \section{Preliminaries}

 We work with finite relational signatures $\sigma$.
 We use $\vec{x},\vec{y},\dots$ (respectively, $\vec{X},\vec{Y},\dots$) to denote vectors of first-order (respectively, second-order) variables.
-For a formula $\phi$, we write $\phi(\vec{x})$ to indicate that the free first-order variables in $\phi$ are among $\vec{x}$.
+For a formula $\phi$, we write $\free{\phi}$ to denote the free first-order variables of~$\phi$, and write $\phi(\vec{x})$ to indicate that these free variables are among $\vec{x}$.
 If we want to emphasize that there are also free second-order variables $\vec{X}$, we write $\phi(\vec{x},\vec{X})$.
-We often use $\alpha$ to denote atomic formulas, and if we write $\alpha(\vec{x})$ then we assume that the free variables in $\alpha$ are precisely $\vec{x}$.
+We often use $\alpha$ to denote atomic formulas, and if we write $\alpha(\vec{x})$ then we assume that the free first-order variables in $\alpha$ are precisely $\vec{x}$.
 The \emph{width} of $\phi$, denoted $\width{\phi}$, is the maximum number of free variables in any subformula of $\phi$, and the width of a signature $\sigma$ is the maximum arity of its relations.